Sabbatical Southern Africa: Elephant Conservation in Namibia and Zambia

-As a volunteer in Africa, you will gain valuable wildlife conservation experience, recharge your energy levels surrounded by pure wilderness and return home equipped with lots of new skills and knowledge.
+As a sabbatical volunteer in Africa, you will gain formative experience in wildlife conservation, learn new tracking skills, and recharge your energy reserves in a unique setting before travelling onward or back home equipped with valuable skills and knowledge.

 Highlights